What can we know about that which we cannot even imagine?

-\item[ii)] Suppose we encounter extraterrestrial intelligence, e.g., by plugging into some vast galaxy-wide web of interspecies discourse, containing in particular some cosmic version of Stack Exchange.
+\item[iv)] Suppose we encounter extraterrestrial intelligence, e.g., by plugging into some vast galaxy-wide web of interspecies discourse, containing in particular some cosmic version of Stack Exchange.
 To answer the question --- to determine whether there are aspects of physical reality that are knowable but that we humans cannot even conceive of that kind of knowledge --- might require nothing more than our posing that question to the cosmic Stack Exchange, and then reading through the answers that get posted.

-\item[iii)] Consider our evolutionary progeny --- not just future variants of our species that evolve from us via conventional Neo-Darwinian mutation, crossover, and selection, but future members of any species (organic and/or inorganic) that we consciously design.
+\item[v)] Consider our evolutionary progeny --- not just future variants of our species that evolve from us via conventional Neo-Darwinian (epi)genetic mutation, crossover, and selection, but future members of any organic species that we consciously design.\footnote{To give a simple example, it seems highly likely that within the next few decades very many people will start to apply gene-editing techniques (e.g., via CRISPR) to the human germ line, in order to make babies with super-human intelligence. }

 It seems quite likely that the minds of such successors of ours will have a larger set of things that can be conceived than we do.
 After all, the decades-long experiments conducted in Richard Lenski’s lab~\cite{blount2018contingency} show that even without any consciously directed intervention (relying solely on the proverbial Neo-Darwinian ``blind watchmaker" to guide the evolution, albeit a sped-up watchmaker), there is unceasing growth in adaptive fitness.
 There is no reason to believe that this would not also apply to cognitive ``fitness."
 (See the discussion above of a time-series analysis of the set of cognitive capabilities of terrestrial species.)

 In addition, the successors that we design would be an evolutionary first: a species directly constructed in a goal-oriented, Lamarkian manner.
 This novelty in how our descendant species will be constructed may mean that their cognitive ``genotype" will have jumped out of our current metastable state~\cite{aguirre2018networked,manrubia2021genotypes}.
 The jump from us to them may be a massive punctuated equilibrium, overcoming the limitations imposed on us by the frozen accidents in our evolutionary past.